Rise-Vision/rise-data-counter/README.md

 For type equals to `up`, the following exclusive properties will be available inside the `details` object:
 - `started`: A boolean indicating the target date/time has been reached to start counting up.

+### Play Until Done
+This component does not support PUD; it will need to be handled by Designers on a per Template basis.

 ### Logging